UbiquityRobotics/ubiquity_main/videos_outline.md

 * "Enough history, 'What is ROS?'"
 * "Ultimately, ROS is a confederation of processes that together run a robot platform.
-They communicate with one another via ROS commuication protocol."
+They communicate with one another via ROS commuication protocols."
 * "The four primary ROS concepts are 1) nodes, 2) topics, 3) services,
   and 4) parameters."
-* "There is a fifth topic called launch files which is used to glue everything together."
+* "There is a fifth topic called launch files which are used to glue everything together."
 * "Let's first talk about nodes and topics."
-* "In ROS terminology, a ROS node is a program runs in parallel other ROS nodes."
+* "In ROS terminology, a ROS node is a program runs in simultaneously with other ROS nodes."
 * "In ROS terminology, a ROS topic is a communication channel by which ROS nodes communicate with one another."
-* "We'll show a diagram of the nodes and topics that implement the robot simulator."
+* "Let's look at diagram of the nodes and topics that implement the robot simulator."
   [show rqt_graph output]
 * "In this picture there are 12 ROS nodes represented by horizontal ovals.
   When the mouse is over an oval, it highlights the node in red."
   [show red node highlight]
-* "The nodes usually communicate with one another via ROS topics.
+* "The nodes usually communicate with one another via ROS topics."
-  The best analogy for ROS topic is that it is analogous to a radio channel.
+* "The best analogy for ROS topic is that it is analogous to a radio channel.
-  For a radio channel there can be multiple nodes that transmit on the channel and there can multiple recepiants as well.
-In ROS terminology, a transmitter is a ROS topic publisher and a receiver is a ROS topic subscriber."
+  For a radio channel there can be multiple nodes that transmit on the channel and there can multiple nodes receive the transmission as well."
+* "In ROS terminology, a transmitter is a ROS topic publisher and a receiver is a ROS topic subscriber."
+* "Collectively, this is call a publish/subscribe communication protocol were any node can publish information to a topic and any node can subcribe to a topic to received the published information."
 * "When the mouse is over ROS node, the topics that the node subscribes to are highlighted in blue and the topics that it publishes are highlighted in green."
+  [Show some blue and green topic highlighting]
-* "The next concept
+* "The next ROS concept to be covered is ROS parameters."
+* "A ROS parameter is value that can you can change without having to edit or recompile any code."
+* "When the simulator started up, it printed out a summary of the ROS parameters."
+  [Show ROS paramaters summary]
+* "As you can see, each parameter has a name that looks like a file name and a value that is usually number, a Boolean value True/False value, or a string."
+* "The key thing here is that by changing ROS parameters, you can change the way the robot behaves."
+* "The forth ROS concept is called a ROS service."
+* "A ROS service is a shorter name for a computer science concept called a 'remote procecdure call'."
+* "In ROS, a node sends a request message to a ROS node that implements a service and gets a response message back."
+* "The fifth and final concept we want to cover is the concept of a ROS launch file."
+* "ROS launch files basically provide a recipe for how to assemble all of the ROS nodes into a fuctioning robot."
+  [show ROS launch file]
+* "The wonderful thing about ROS is that it comes with literally hundreds of prewritten nodes that you can use with your robot."
+* "If there is something very specialized to your robot, you may have to write your own ROS node code to support that feature, but mostly you will be reusing nodes that already available from the ROS distribution."
+* "Editing ROS launch files is a bit tedious, so you usually start off modifying some preexisting launch files to suit your needs."
+* "That pretty much introduces the 5 main ROS concepts I wanted to go over -- "nodes, topics, parameters, services and launch files."
+* "The good news is that ROS is freely available for download, so you can try it out without spending a lot of cash."
+* "Please join me next time, when I will go over how to install ROS on your computer."

 ## Video 3: Installing ROS Via Virtualbox